 Aristocratic, suave, moody, solitary, cynical and nursing a guilty secret, this darkly attractive and conflicted male figure surfaces everywhere in Gothic fiction.
 Both Maxim in ‘Rebecca’ and Mr.Rochester in ‘Jane Eyre‘ are tormented by their pasts and both their ancestral homes go up in flames.

 This curse or damnation is a “hangover” of traditional religious ideology to chastise the character for some wrong against the moral order.
-Haunted or hounded figures also include Mary Shelley’s Frankenstein who is both pursued by and pursues his monster.
+Haunted or hounded figures also include Mary Shelley’s Frankenstein who is both pursued by and pursues his monster, and, in turn, modern figures such as Edward Scissorhands from the 1990 movie of the same name represent a modern interpretation of this archetype.
+They have committed no crime, but their existence alone is enough.

 Emotions run high in Gothic literature reflecting a heightened sense of drama.
 Women have a tendency to swoon and men rage in reflection of unseen inner torments.
 There are also murders, kidnappings and people going mad.
 The villain is usually the central character but fate intervenes in the end to ensure good triumphs over evil.